square/connect-api-examples/connect-examples/v2/node_gift-cards/README.md

 2. Set your credentials:

-   1. Copy the `.env.example` file at the top of this directory and paste the file as `.env`
+   1. Create a `.env` file at the top of this directory by copying the contents of the `.env.example` file
    2. In the file, replace the placeholder texts with actual values for:
       - `ENVIRONMENT` should be set to `sandbox` or `production`
       - `SQUARE_APPLICATION_ID` and `SQUARE_ACCESS_TOKEN` can be found under the _Credentials_ tab in your Square application